moinwiki/moin/docs/devel/support.rst

 Free Support
 ------------
-You can get free support and informations there:
+You can get free support and information here:

 * on our chat channels, see http://moinmo.in/MoinMoinChat
 * on our wiki, see http://moinmo.in/ - please note that quite a lot of content there is about moin 1.x and does not apply to moin2.
 One page has a lot